 What's at Stake?

 What's really at stake here is that a Secularist Christmas threatens to sweep away the noble patrimony of The Catholic Church's rich liturgy.
 It is by celebrating these that we whereby we participate in the life of Christ, suffer with him, add our sufferings to his body, and are merited the great gift of being co-workers in God's labor of saving the universe.
 And it all starts with The Liturgy, The Mass, and then it pours out into our homes.
 The Liturgy is the key way in which God's Kingdom spreads.
-To eliminate it's practice to do anti-missions, anti-evangelization.
+To eliminate it's practice and replace it with sentimental, secular liturgies is to do anti-missions, anti-evangelization.
+Liturgies form followers -- so we'll either follow Christ or our own appetites.

 Some might think I exaggerate, or think we can surely participate in Advent and do secular Christmas.
 But on the ground our youth have largely never even heard of the word "Advent."
-I get blank stares when I ask about it.
+I get blank stares when I ask about it [as a theology teacher at a Catholic school].
+In similar fashion, phrases like "suffer one's passions" seem strange to them.
+For children raised in the liturgy, this is the Catholic Patrimonial tongue, a normal way our people speak.

 Secondly, we actually can't celebrate both, for if I am feasting and fasting at the same time, that I'm actually not fasting.
 If I am practicing Advent virtues like silence, meditation, and vigilance, then my home is quiet.
 But if I'm rejoicing with Mariah Carey's "All I want for Christmas," then my home is full of noise.
 The two simply cannot coexist at the same time in me.
 I'll love one and hate the other, or vice versa.
 This doesn't mean Catholics are supposed to be boring, it just means Catholics have a reason to feast and a reason to fast.
 Secularists all consuming reason is always "because I want to."
 One made in the image of God is rational, not bestial.
 The cultural question here is how we want citizens shaped: rational or bestial, like Christ or like dogs.